ymoldabe/backend/wheres-my-pizza/README.md

 ## Abstract

-In this project, you will build a restaurant order management system using RabbitMQ as a message broker and PostgreSQL for persistent storage.
-The system simulates a real restaurant workflow where orders go through various processing stages: received -> cooking -> ready -> delivered.

-Similar systems are used in real restaurants and food delivery services.
-For example, when you order food through an app, your order goes through an analogous processing system with task distribution among different staff members.

-This project will teach you that before you start writing code, you should think through the system architecture, understand how components will interact, and only then proceed to implementation.
+In this project, you will build a distributed restaurant order management system.
+Using Go, you will create several microservices that communicate asynchronously via a RabbitMQ message broker, with order data persisted in a PostgreSQL database.
+This system will simulate a real-world restaurant workflow, from an order being placed via an API, to it being cooked by a kitchen worker, and finally its status being tracked.
+This project teaches a fundamental lesson in modern software engineering: think about the architecture first.
+Before writing a single line of code, you must design how services will interact, how data will flow, and how the system can scale.

 ## Context

-> You can't polish your way out of bad architecture.
+> Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy.
+The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity.
 >

-The challenge we've chosen may seem unique, but at its core lies the common structure of many other distributed systems: data comes in, gets processed by various components, and is passed along the chain.

-Our specific task is to create a reliable order processing system that can scale horizontally.
-If we simply processed orders sequentially in a single thread, the system would quickly become a bottleneck as load increases.

-To achieve more efficient results, we need a distributed architecture with separation of concerns, where each component performs its specific function.
+> — Robert C. Martin (Uncle Bob)

+Have you ever ordered a pizza through a delivery app and watched its status change from "Order Placed" to "In the Kitchen" and finally "Out for Delivery"?
+What seems like a simple status tracker is actually a complex dance between multiple independent systems.
+The web app where you place your order isn't directly connected to the tablet in the kitchen.

+This is the power of microservices and message queues.
+The challenge is to create a reliable order processing system that can handle a high volume of orders without slowing down.
+A single, monolithic application would quickly become a bottleneck.
+Instead, we distribute the work.
+The `Order Service` takes your order, the `Kitchen Service` cooks it, and a `Notification Service` keeps you updated.
+They don't talk to each other directly; they pass messages through a central mailroom, RabbitMQ.
+This ensures that even if the kitchen is busy, the order service can still take new orders.

+In this project, you will build the core of such a system.
+You will learn how to design services that have a single responsibility and how to orchestrate their collaboration to create a robust and scalable application.

 **Message Queue Patterns**